Jogjakarta

 Getting to your hotel from the airport by public transport

 Transjogja operates an air conditioned service all round Jogja, 05:30 to 21:30 daily.
 There is a bus terminal at the airport (10 min walk).
-Turn right outside the airport comTransjogjaplex and on reaching a modern food court, enter the complex and locate the subway that takes you under the railway tracks.
+Turn right outside the airport complex and on reaching a modern food court, enter the complex and locate the subway that takes you under the railway tracks.
 On exiting the subway turn left and head for a portakabin (the bus stop) in, what appears to be, a car park.
 The bus stop managers will get you on the right bus and let the bus attendants know your destination.
 Whilst it can get busy at peak hours, it’s clean and cheap.
 Fares are a standard 3500 IDR per destination, even if you use multiple buses.

 I stayed in a hotel half way down Jalan Malioboro.
 Location was convenient for shopping, visiting sights, eateries and the train station.